JoshDiDuca/CodeSourceGenerator/README.md

 *This project is built using .NET 5 preview and since source generators are currently still a preview feature.
 You will need the latest version of preview .NET 5, the latest preview of Visual Studio with the 'C# and Visual Basic Roslyn compilers' individual component installed in order to run this solution.*

+Please note:
+This project has been put on hold until .NET 5 releases more features but this project does work with .NET 5 preview projects and is still a very eligant solution for code generation within your projects.

 ## Features

 - Templating using [scriban](https://github.com/lunet-io/scriban/)